ckeditor/ckeditor5/docs/features/toolbar.md

 toolbar: [
 	'undo', 'redo', '|',
 	{
-		// This drop-down uses a default icon because none was specified.
+		// This dropdown uses a default icon because none was specified.
 		label: 'Fonts',
 		items: [ 'fontSize', 'fontFamily', 'fontColor', 'fontBackgroundColor' ] },
 	'|',
 	{
 		label: 'A drop-down with a custom icon',
-		// If you want your icon to change the color dynamically (e.g. when opened)
+		// If you want your icon to change the color dynamically (for example, when opened)
 		// avoid fill="..." and stroke="..." styling attributes.
 		// Use solid shapes and avoid paths with strokes.
 		// eslint-disable-next-line max-len